oktadev/schematics/README.md

 # Okta Shield

-This repository is a basic Schematic implementation that allows you to easily integrate Okta into your Angular projects.
+This repository is a Schematic implementation that allows you to easily integrate Okta into your Angular projects.
 You can start using it by cloning it to your hard drive.

 ```
 git clone git@github.com:oktadeveloper/okta-shield.git